Skip to Main Content

 Online mapping tools and applications

-The following mapping tools do not require downloading additional software and offer few barriers to use and access - most only require a dataset (in an appropropriate format) to be uploaded to the platform to create a geographical visualisation.
+The mapping tools listed under these tabs do not require downloading additional software and offer few barriers to use and access - most only require a dataset (in an appropriate format) to be uploaded to the platform to create a geographical visualisation.

-AURIN is, among other things, an online platform that provides access to thousands of Australian of datasets and the ability to apply the data to create present spatial visualisations.
+The Australian urban research infrastructure network or AURIN is an online platform that provides access to thousands of Australian datasets with the potential to create spatial visualisations.

 WorldMap